 - Let it cool.
 Then peel the charred skin and discard it.
 Finely chop the eggplant.
 It will be mushy.

-- Heat oil in a pan.
-Add the onions and saute till translucent.
+- Heat oil in a frying pan or a wok (kadai).
+Add the onions and sauté till translucent on medium-low to medium heat.

 - Add the crushed garlic and green chilies.
-Saute till the raw aroma goes away.
+Sauté for a few seconds till the raw aroma of garlic goes away.

-- Add the tomatoes and saute till the tomatoes become soft and pulpy and the oil starts to leave the side of the mixture.
+- Add the tomatoes and saute on medium-low to medium heat till the tomatoes become soft and pulpy and the oil starts to leave the side of the mixture.

 - Add the chopped mashed eggplant.
-Stir in salt and saute for 4-5 minutes on a low flame.
+Stir in salt and sauté for 4 to 5 minutes on a low heat.

-- Lastly add in chopped coriander leaves and stir well.
+- Lastly add in chopped coriander leaves and stir to mix.

-- Serve the vangyache bharit hot or warm with some chapatis or phulkas.
-Also tastes good with bajra or jowar bhakris.
+- Serve the Vangyache Bharit hot or warm with some chapati or phulka.
+Also tastes good with bajra or jowar bhakri (flatbreads).

 Notes